ericrogler/Green-Book/index.md

 ## ReadMe

-Welcome to *The Green Book (For Teachers, Instructors, Presenters, and Learning Designers)*.
+Welcome to *The Green Book (For Teachers, Instructors, Presenters, Students, and Learning Designers)*.
 Included is the license involved with this work and a chapter navigation if you'd rather go to a specific topic.
 This is a web-friendly version hosted on Github and created through Visual Studio Code.
 You do not need to access the main repository unless you want to.

 **Last Updated: August 9, 2025**